fluxninja/aperture/docs/content/introduction.md

 range of cloud-native applications.
 These capabilities, ensure the reliability and stability of applications.

-- **Prioritized load shedding**: Aperture enables organizations to gracefully degrade application performance by dropping traffic that is deemed less important, ensuring that the most critical traffic is served.
+- **Workload Prioritization**: Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.
 - **Distributed rate-limiting**: Aperture includes a distributed rate-limiter to prevent abuse and protect the service from excessive requests by users.
 - **Intelligent auto-scaling**: Aperture adjusts resource allocation based on